Uncontested Divorce/One Lawyer Divorce

 Many divorcing couples want to share one lawyer to handle their divorce.
 They may have already decided how they want to divide their property or have limited assets to divide.
 However, in Michigan, one lawyer cannot ethically represent both parties in a divorce.
 Therefore, after receiving numerous requests to represent both parties in a divorce, we have created a procedure to allow our firm to handle all of the paperwork and assist in completing the divorce from beginning to end.

 Benefits of a One Lawyer Divorce

-Since one lawyer cannot represent both parties, one party will retain Pitler Family Law & Mediation, P.C.
-However, that party will sign an Acknowledgment stating that the attorney is being hired to draft the paperwork and to appear in court with the parties and specifically instructs the attorney not to take any actions that will disrupt the process.
+Since one lawyer cannot ethically represent both parties in Michigan, one party will retain Pitler Family Law & Mediation, P.C.
+However, that party will sign an Acknowledgment stating that the attorney is being hired to draft the paperwork and to appear in court, and specifically instructs the attorney not to take any actions that will disrupt the process.